Language Guide (proto 2)

 file, then by default the proto package (specified using the “package” keyword in the.proto

 file) will be used.
 However, proto packages generally do not make good Java packages since proto packages are not expected to start with reverse domain names.
-If not generating Java code, this option has no effect.option java_package = "com.example.foo";
+If not generating Java or Kotlin code, this option has no effect.option java_package = "com.example.foo";

 java_outer_classname